-(b) For reasons beyond his/her control, if a student is not able to register or send an authorized representative with a medical certificate, he / she may apply to the Dean (A&R) for late registration.
-Dean (A&R) will onsider and may approve late registration in genuine cases on payment of an extra fee called late registration fee.
+- (a) A student, who was not on campus during the period of registration in the previous semester, needs to complete the registration process on or before the first day of the semester before the commencement of classes. - or - (b) For reasons beyond his/her control, if a student is not able to register or send an authorized representative with a medical certificate, he/she may apply to the Dean (Academics) for late registration.
+Dean (Academics) will consider and may approve late registration in genuine cases on payment of an extra fee called late registration fee.
 Late registration is permitted until one week after the start of the semester.